Chen Hualan: Major achievement

-On November 20, 2019, the Chinese Academy of Agricultural Sciences released 10 basic scientific research results that can fully represent the frontier research level of my country's agricultural science and technology in 2018 and have made major breakthroughs, including: the rapid development of the H7N9 highly pathogenic avian influenza virus Evolution and its successful prevention and control.
+On November 20, 2019, the Chinese Academy of Agricultural Sciences released 10 basic scientific research results that can fully represent the frontier research level of China's agricultural science and technology in 2018 and have made major breakthroughs, including: the rapid development of the H7N9 highly pathogenic avian influenza virus Evolution and its successful prevention and control.
 The research was led by the team of Academician Chen Hualan from the Harbin Veterinary Research Institute of the Chinese Academy of Agricultural Sciences.
 Through large-scale monitoring of poultry avian influenza viruses, the H7N9 highly pathogenic avian influenza viruses were systematically studied and successfully developed H5 and H7 bivalents.
 The avian influenza inactivated vaccine, monitoring results showed that the vaccine effectively blocked the H7N9 virus from spreading in poultry, and it also achieved "immediate results" in blocking human infection with the H7N9 virus.